cvmiller/nat64/README.md

 It has been called to my attention that the forked project, LEDE, of OpenWrt does **not** support the older OpenWrt packages.
 Fortunately, the LEDE Dev team have ported **tayga** package.
 However it still requires some setup to run, and the `nat64_start.sh` script has been updated to support LEDE routers as well as OpenWrt.
 Update 2018: As OpenWrt and LEDE re-merge, this script has been tested to ensure it works with version of OpenWrt 18.04.

-Topologis with no GUA on the WAN address are NOT supported.  (it is perfectly acceptable to have only a link-local address on the WAN interface, I just haven't tested this topology)
+Some Topologyes do not use a WAN GUA (Global Unique Address), and instead relay on link-local.
+This is also a correct topology.
+As of version 1.0, the script has been updated to support non-GUA-WAN topologies.

 ### About the Script Author

 Craig Miller has been an IPv6 advocate since 1998 when he then worked for Bay Networks.
 He has been working professionally in Telecom/Networking ever since.
-Look for his other OpenWRT projects, [v6 Brouter](https://github.com/cvmiller/v6brouter) a script to extend a /64 network (when upstream won't give you your own /64) and [v6disc](https://github.com/cvmiller/v6disc) an IPv6 discovery script.
+Look for his other OpenWRT projects, [v6 Brouter](https://github.com/cvmiller/v6brouter) a script to extend a /64 network (when upstream won't give you your own /64), [v6disc](https://github.com/cvmiller/v6disc) an IPv6 discovery script, and running a [Virtual OpenWrt in a Linux Container LXD](https://github.com/cvmiller/openwrt-lxd).